ExpressionEngine/ExpressionEngine-User-Guide/source/modules/simple_commerce/sc_cp_ipn.rst

 complete, so purchases are not recorded in your store until they are finalized.

-**Note:** While you can still use Simple Commerce generated PayPal links to sell items to users browsing your site as guests, the Instant Payment Notification features, such as transaction recording and email notifications, will only work for purchases made by logged-in members of your site.
+.. note:: While you can still use Simple Commerce generated PayPal links
+	to sell items to users browsing your site as guests, the Instant Payment Notification features, such as transaction recording and email notifications, will only work for purchases made by logged-in members of your site.

-**Note:** In order for PayPal to be able to send payment notifications to your site, your site needs to be online and accessible to the public.
+.. note:: In order for PayPal to be able to send payment notifications
+	to your site, your site needs to be online and accessible to the public.
 If anything would prevent an unauthenticated user from visiting your site, PayPal will be unable to send payment notifications.

 Enabling PayPal Instant Payment Notification
 --------------------------------------------